AtsukoCoffey/search4herbs/README.md

 ## 3. Structure Plane

-* The landing page should show what this game is offering intuitively.
+* The landing page should intuitively show what this game is offering.
-* The Code Institute gave me the template to access the game program.
+* The Code Institute provided the template to access the game program.

 ***Algorithm planning***
-As the planning sheet, this game's main parts are the field loop and the battle loop.
-So before entering the loop ask users their names, and after the game (end the loop) record the user's data to google spread sheet.
+The game's main parts are the field loop and the battle loop.
+Before entering the loop, the game asks users for their names.
+After the game (end of the loop), it records the user's data to a Google spreadsheet.
 ![Algorithm planning](readme/algorithm-plan.webp)

 # FEATURES